AI Workshop: learn to build apps with AI →

 Changing the value of a constant is forbidden.

-When you define a variable and you assign it a value, Swift implicitly infers the type of it.
+When you define a variable and you assign it a value, Swift implicitly infers its type.

 8 is an Int value.